sciwhiz12/infrastructure/BOOTSTAP.md

     Once finished, click the `Create` button at the top bar.
 Argo CD will then deploy the `core` (or `apps`) Application, and all dependents.

     While deploying the `core` Application, the port-forwarding connection to the service may be interrupted as Argo CD is reconstituted under itself (as a core service).
 Wait for a minute or two, and then reestablish the connection to the interface by running the same command.
+The interface will be at `http://localhost:8080` instead.
+(Note the change from `https` to `http`.)

     After creating the `core` Application and waiting for all applications to finish syncing, create the `apps` Application.